lkmx/dojo/en/model/type.md

 ---
 The technology type helps us distinguish and position various technologies, allowing us to make more informed decisions about their adoption and relevance within our ecosystem.

-Our operational lifecycle is broadly segmented into Design, Development, and Execution.
+Our operational lifecycle is broadly segmented into Design, Interaction, Development, and Operation.
 While the type originated in the software domain, its versatility provides clarity across various technological contexts.

 ## Design